How many eggs per day safe for family Indian breakfast

 How many eggs is it safe to eat per day?

 For most healthy adults, 1 to 3 whole eggs per day is well within safe limits.
 Gym-goers can safely eat 4 to 6 eggs daily as part of a varied diet.
-People with heart disease or high cholesterol should consult their doctor.
+People with heart disease or high cholesterol should ask their doctor first.

 Does eating eggs raise cholesterol?

-For most people, no. Studies show dietary cholesterol from eggs has minimal effect on blood cholesterol.
-Your liver adjusts its own cholesterol production to compensate.
+For most people, no. Studies show dietary cholesterol from eggs has a small effect on blood cholesterol.
+Your liver adjusts its own output to balance it.
 Saturated fat and trans fat raise blood cholesterol far more than eggs do.

 Can I give my child eggs every day?

 Yes.
 Children aged 1 to 3 can have 1 egg daily.
 Children aged 4 and above can have 1 to 2 eggs daily.
-Eggs provide complete protein, choline for brain development, and vitamin D - nutrients many Indian children are deficient in.
+Eggs give complete protein, choline for brain growth, and vitamin D - nutrients many Indian children are short on.

 Cook Eggs the Smart Way